 Publications & Presentations

-'Listening to Survive: Classical Music and Conflict in the Musico-literary Novel', Violence: An International Journal, (Forthcoming 2020, 18 pages)
+'Listening to Survive: Classical Music and Conflict in the Musico-literary Novel', Violence: An International Journal, (2020, 18 pages) (open access)

 This article introduces my concept of the musico-literary novel, which relies on an interdisciplinary methodology.
 Focusing on The Cellist of Sarajevo (Galloway) as a case-study, I demonstrate how analysis of a musico-literary novel can engage with discussions surrounding the use of music to exit violence.
 This article is available Open Access, and more details can be found here.